 - Buy ether.
 If you’ve made a payment, congratulations!
 You’ve bought your first ether.
 If you’ve transferred funds into your account then you’re just one small step away: simply follow the link on the platform to buy ether using the money deposited in your account.
 Choose how much ether you want to buy and confirm the transaction.
 Done!

 - Additional: Withdraw to wallet.
 If you’re using an exchange there will be an integrated wallet you use to store and trade coins, but you can create an external wallet into which you can transfer coins for extra security.
 If you’re using a CFD platform, you don’t need a wallet as the coins are handled within the platform.
-For more information about wallets and the different options available, check out our handy guide here.

 Should I buy Ethereum with PayPal?